-- Does this trait make you love your ancestor any less— or is it just a quirky part of who they are?
+- Does this trait make me love my ancestor any less— or is it just a quirky part of who they are?

 The Psalms tell us that, “in a fear-inspiring way, [you are] wonderfully made” (Psalm 139:14).
 But it’s good to be reminded of that.

-What you perceive as a defect may be part of God’s purposeful design!
+What you perceive as a defect could have been part of God’s purposeful design!